 Cleveland Clinic Ophthalmology Locations and Specialists

-Cleveland Clinic has extended its quality ophthalmic care to several locations throughout Northeast Ohio.
-Our community ophthalmologists allow patients to get their routine ophthalmic care closer to home.
-Patients also have the comfort of knowing that their community ophthalmologist has access to the state-of-the-art equipment and specialized care of the Cole Eye Institute.
-Optometrists are also available to see patients at these locations.
+Cleveland Clinic has extended its quality ophthalmic care to locations throughout Northeast Ohio.
+Our community ophthalmologists and specialists allow patients to get their eye care closer to home.
+Patients also have the comfort of knowing that their ophthalmologist has access to the state-of-the-art equipment and specialized care of the Cole Eye Institute.
+Optometrists are also available to see patients at many of these locations.

 Preparing for Your Appointment